-The parameters outlined in Table 6.29.2-1 may characterise different sets of UE IDs with a given collective (behaviour) attribute and a time stamp.
+The parameters outlined in Table 6.29.2.1-1 may characterise different sets of UE IDs with a given collective (behaviour) attribute and a time stamp.
 Based upon these, the NWDAF may determine or predict the number of UEs that are expected to enter into specific TA(s) or AMF Region(s).

+6.29.2.2 Application status analytics input

+Table 6.29.2.2-1: UE Input data for application status analytics